hiveot/hiveot.github.io/index.md

    Support for automatic updates of the firmware with security patches from a trusted source is STRONGLY recommended where possible.
 It MUST have the ability to disable automatic updates and use manual updates.

-5. WoST Hubs CAN implement a [directory service](https://www.w3.org/TR/2020/WD-wot-discovery-20201124/#exploration-directory) that serves discovery of WoST Thing TDs.
-The WSTG MUST update the Thing address to itself as it is responsible for routing messages to and from the Thing.
-If the STG does not implement a directory service it MUST provide the means to update an external directory service.
+5. WoST Hubs CAN implement a provisioning service that provisions the Thing device with discovery of WoST Hub endpoints.
+DNS-SD can be used for discovery of the provisioning server.

 6. WoST Hubs CAN be configured to act as an intermediary and push selected Exposed Things to another Hub or intermediary.

 </code>

-## WoST Hub Discovery
+## WoST Hub Discovery and Provisioning

+Discovery is a pre-curser to the provisioning step.
 WoST Hubs can be discovered by WoST Things and consumers manuall or through mDNS.

+The provisioning server publishes a DNS-SD based discovery record for discovery on the local network.
+The provisioning server provides a directory of services that are available.

-### mDNS
+### DNS-SD
 A WoST Hub MAY implement a [DNS-Based Service Discovery](https://www.w3.org/TR/2020/WD-wot-discovery-20201124/#introduction-dns-sd).
 Things and Thing consumers can use this to discover the hub on a local network.

-The service name of the WoST Hub follows the WoT Service Discovery naming.
-Tenatively "_directory._sub._wot".
-The type in the TXT record of the service instance is "Directory".
+The provisioning service name of the WoST Hub follows the WoT Service Discovery naming.
+Tenatively "_idprov._tcp" with a TXT record containing the directory path.
+The default TXT record is: "path=/idprov/directory".

-WoST Thing discovery works via the WoST Hub that provides the information to a WoT Directory Service.

 ### Manual Discovery

 WoST Things that do not support mDNS but do have a configuration file or utility, can be linked to the hub using the WoST Hub hostname or IP address.

-## WoST Thing Provisioning
+### Thing Provisioning

-Provisioning is the act of setting up a trusted relationship between the device that hosts the WoST Thing and the WoST Hub.
-The process is initiated by a WoST Thing device when it is unprovisioned and a hub is discovered.
+Provisioning is the process of setting up a trusted relationship between the device that hosts the Thing and the WoST Hub.
+The process is initiated by a Thing device when it is unprovisioned and a hub is discovered.
 One of the methods described in the [OCF Security Specification](https://www.w3.org/TR/wot-security/#bib-ocf17) is used.
-Things with the ability to present a number can use the random pin method to prevent a man in the middle attack during the provisioning process.
+Things with the ability to present an out of band secret can be provisioned securely without a leap of faith in the provisioning process.

-Each WoST Thing MUST have a private and public key for signing messages.
-A new key set is best generated during the provisioning process.
-During the provisioning process, the  public keys are exchanged over an encrypted channel using JWE.
-After provisioning all messages are signed using JWS.
-The message content can be encrypted using JWE.
-The preferred encryption method for keys and session is elliptic curve cryptography.

-The WoST Hub keeps a list of provisioned Things and their public key.
-Messages from the Thing are only accepted when signed with JWS (unless they are provisioned in test mode).
+Each WoST Thing MUST have an asymmetric private and public key for use in TLS connections.
+The preferred encryption key is EC P-256, an elliptic curve key format which the device generates on first use.
+During the provisioning process the public key is sent by the device to the provisioning server via a TLS encrypted endpoint.
+The provisioning server provides a client certificate after verification of the out of band secret along with a list of endpoints that support this certificate.

+The WoST Hub verifies incoming connection with the CA that signed the client certificate.
+Thing devices can only connect with a valid client certificate.
+The certificate CN name is the device ID.
+This approach both ensures encryption and verifies authentication of the Thing device.

+The provisioning process is described in detail in the [idprov standard](https://github.com/wostzone/idprov-standard) [10].